 What's even more interesting are the links that Alexander Hislop makes between Ham, Cush, Nimrod and the pantheon of pagan gods we are all so familiar with.
 According to the 3rd century Roman historian Justin, Ninus, who built Nineveh, was "strengthened" and "subdued all the peoples of the East" (The Two Babylons, p.
 28).
 The story of Ninus is similar to the story of Nimrod, and Hislop believes they are the same person:

 Now, assuming that Ninus is Nimrod,...
 Ninus is said to have the son of Belus or Bel, and Bel is said to have been the founder of Babylon...
 If Ninus is Nimrom, who was the historical Bel?
-He must've been Cush; for "Cush begat Nimrod" (Gen 10:8); and Cush is generally represented as having been a ringleader in the great apostacy.
+He must have been Cush; for "Cush begat Nimrod" (Gen 10:8); and Cush is generally represented as having been a ringleader in the great apostacy.
 But again, Cush, as the son of Ham, was Her-mes or Mercury; for Hermes is just an Egyptian synonym for the "son of Ham."...